 Listening to the sound of the stream tumbling through the village, I feel like I’ve travelled back in time to a Thailand before tourism took root, where life is lived at a gentler, slower pace.
 The clean mountain air refreshes your body and mind.
 The smiles on the locals’ faces make you feel most welcome, even if you don’t understand their words.
 By writing about this village, am I jeopardising the chances that it will remain this way, unspoilt by mass tourism?
 Even now, or so I’ve heard, it can get busy on the weekends and it’s better to come on a weekday if you can.
 Better still, stay overnight in one of the many homestays available here, one of the best places to stay in Chiang Mai.

-My ideal holiday in the province of Chiang Mai would be a city break combined with a more rural retreat – the best of both worlds.
+My ideal holiday in the province of Chiang Mai would be a city break combined with a more rural retreat.
+Here you’ll find the best of both worlds.

 Pin it for later!